-This simulation showed that various attacks can compromise your local network.
+This simulation showed that various attacks can compromise your local network

-- 1. It's been detected that many of e-mail containing malicious files that use exploits were able to penetrate the network in 100% of the ones used for this evaluation.
-Old versions of software are vulnerable to many known exploits, malicious code can be hidden within files that should be allowed because they are of regular usage, and bypass many security measures.
+- 1. Configure your E-Mail Filter to block differents files if it is not needed by our organization.(check in the section "Files types detected as ALLOWED", the types of extensions penetrated to your organization) - 2.
+Some e-mails containing malicious files that use exploits for Microsoft Office Suite 2007 and 2010, Firefox 50.0.1, among others were allowed through, , Old versions of software are vulnerable to many exploits; sometimes these exploits can be hidden within other files that are of regular usage. - 3.
 It is important to keep the software updated with the latest patches to prevent attackers from using these exploits, this process can be done manually or automated using an endpoint manager to check and enforce compliance policies.
-Contact your GLESEC representative for assistance with this. - 2.
+Contact your GLESEC representative for assistance with this. - 4.
+Most of the files used in the simulations are hidden within other file types, using Sandbox and Content-Disarm & Reconstruct solutions can remove the malicious code embedded in these files, leaving the original file untouched. - 5.
 Due to the fact that a penetration could have already compromised the internal systems it is recommended to conduct a forensic evaluation of your local network and/or critical systems.
-Contact your GLESEC representative for assistance with the more effective ways to handle this. - 3.
+Contact your GLESEC representative for assistance with the more effective ways to handle this. - 6.
 It is also important to take a pro-active approach to avoid infection by deployment of technology or contracting a service that can identify an attack without signatures and mitigate this before it causes harm to the organization.
 Contact your GLESEC representative for assistance with this.